 Tops - I prefer darker colors

-- A trekking jacket – one that you can roll.
-It is a light garment and usually includes a sack to put the coat when you coil it.
-It helps you protect from rain and cold.
-Like when we were in Antigua Guatemala in December, I’m surprised how cold it was and rains a lot.
+- A trekking jacket that you can roll is a light garment and usually includes a pocket to put the coat when you coil it.
+It really helps me from rain and cold.
+Like when I was in Antigua, Guatemala, in December, I was surprised at how cold it was.

 - Two dresses

-- Two dark shorts, one of them for the beach.
-My favorite beach short is the boardshorts from Ripcurl it dries quickly
+- Two dark shorts, one for the beach.
+My favorite beach short is the boardshorts from Ripcurl; it dries quickly.

 - One dark jeans, but if you’re going to a warm destination it can be so hot, choose a light fabric

-- One black legging, suitable for if you are on a long journey with a bus
+- One black legging, suitable if you are going on a long bus journey.

-- eventually, a trekking pant if you do some hiking.
+- A trekking pants if you do some hiking.

 Great significance in my suitcase

-- Two bras which are one strapless, suitable for a sleeveless
+- Two bras, one strapless, suitable for a sleeveless

-- Four lingerie, lace fabric underwear is fast to dry.
+- Five lace fabric underwear that is fast drying.

-- Two swimsuits and a pareo – the pareo can use multiple ways, either wrapped over the swimsuit or use as a beach towel.
+- Two swimsuits and a pareo.
+The pareo can be used in multiple ways, wrapped over the swimsuit, or used as a beach towel.